ettolrahc97/Gamezone-Retail-Project/README.md

 - **Channel Performance & Marketing Effectiveness:** Analyzes sales contribution by marketing and purchase channels.
 - **Regional Performance & Market Shifts:** Evaluates sales behavior across geographic regions.

+The Excel File of raw dataset for this analysis can be found [here](raw_data_gamezone_orders.xlsx).
-The Excel File used to inspect and clean the data for this analysis can be found [here](raw_data_gamezone_orders.xlsx).
+The Excel File utilized to clean, organize and prepare data for the dashboard can be found [here]().
+The Excel File utilized to inspect and perform quality checks can be found [here]().
+The Excel File regarding various business questions can be found [here]().

 ## Data Structure & Initial Checks